MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

    > [!div class="mx-imgBorder"]
    > ![](media/configure-data-datasource-added.png "Datasource added")

-For each of your ingested datasources, beyond it's name, you can expect to see the last time data was refreshed for the datasource, as well as it's status.
+For each of your ingested datasources, beyond it's name, you can expect to see the last time the data was refreshed for that datasource, as well as it's status.
 There are three possible status:
 1. Data was successfully ingested (example is shown in blue in the image above)
-2. Data was not ingested yet (example is shown in red in the image above)
+2. No data was ingested yet (example is shown in red in the image above)
 3. Data is still loading into Customer Insights (represented by a *warning sign* icon)

 At this point you should refresh the datasource that you have just saved.
 Click the button highlighted below in red and then hit **Refresh** as highlighted in blue: